Policy 1106 - University Organization

-The Assistant Vice President for Finance and Comptroller, as the chief financial officer, provides leadership and coordination in the areas of Budget, Human Resources, Property, Comptroller, Fiscal Operations, Tech Express Office, Post Office, and Printing Services.
+The Associate Vice President for Finance and Comptroller, as the chief financial officer, provides leadership and coordination in the areas of Budget, Human Resources, Property, Comptroller, Fiscal Operations, Tech Express Office, Post Office, and Printing Services.

-In the role of Vice President for Research and Development, the Vice President provides leadership for the overall operation and development of research activities by promoting and facilitating basic research, sponsored programs, interdisciplinary research, and activities of University research centers.
+In the role of the Chief Research and Innovation Officer, the Chief provides leadership for the overall operation and development of research activities by promoting and facilitating basic research, sponsored programs, interdisciplinary research, and activities of University research centers.

 Executive Vice President and Vice President for Student Advancement

-The Vice President for Student Advancement, as the chief administrative officer of the University in matters dealing with student life, provides leadership and coordination in matters involving student activities, facilities, and services.
+The Executive Vice President and Vice President for Student Advancement, as the chief administrative officer of the University in matters dealing with student life, provides leadership and coordination in matters involving student activities, facilities, and services.